wallabag/wallabag/content/admin/common_errors.md

 ## Migration script assumes quote table names are enabled for MySQL

-If during migration you got some problems with MySQL with an error like that:
+If during migration you experience problems with MySQL with an error like this:

 > SQLSTATE[42000]: Syntax error or access violation: 1064 You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '"wallabag_entry" ADD uuid LONGTEXT DEFAULT NULL' at line 1

-It means you should enable the `ANSI_QUOTES` of `SQL_MODE`.
+This means you should enable the `ANSI_QUOTES` of `SQL_MODE`.

 You can do that in your `app/config/config.yml` file: